OutSystems/docs-product/src/migration-to-odc/execute/execute-about-migrate-data.md

 <div class="warning" markdown="1">

-This option means **all O11 apps in the source O11 environment can't be accessed**, whether they're part of the migration or not..
+This option means **all O11 apps in the source O11 environment can't be accessed**, whether they're part of the migration or not.

 </div>